The Complete Guide to Our Canoe Paddle Grips

 The undercut on the front face of this grip leaves room for your finger tips and helps put your hand and wrist into a neutral position.
 Supremely comfortable!

-The BB Special, Cruiser Plus 11, Java 11 and Black Pearl II feature the asymmetric palm grip.
+The Arrow, BB Special, Cruiser Plus 11, Java 11 and Black Pearl II feature the asymmetric palm grip.
 The Viper has its own version of the asymmetric palm grip that leans forward more to help keep your wrist in a neutral position.

 Nothing seems to provide the same level of control as a T-grip.
 Pushing your thumb against the outside end of the grip when maneuvering with the paddle allows you to apply leverage to rotate and pry.